 Sweet Potato & Chicken Breakfast Muffins – Eat Drink Paleo

 Chicken Breasts – Garlic – Real Salt – Celery – Sweet Potato – Cinnamon – Olive Oil – Onions – Coconut Oil

 Sweet potatoes seem to be the big go-to replacement for a Whole30 breakfast right now.
 There are quite a few recipes out there made with sweet potatoes.
 This one is a little different though.
 When you add in chicken, garlic, onions, and celery you have a whole complete meal.
 I think this could be good for lunch too.
 What do you think?

-I have 9 of the best ever Whole 30 breakfast recipes with eggs.
-Eggs are an integral part of breakfast and now you can have 9 different Whole 30 recipes for breakfast, all of which call for eggs.
+Eggs are an integral part of breakfast and now you can have several different Whole 30 recipes for breakfast, all of which call for eggs.
 If you are on a Whole 30 lifestyle diet it can be hard to find recipes for breakfast.
-Well, I have 9 different ways to cook eggs and all of these recipes are Whole 30.

 Yes, I know eggs aren’t the only thing we can eat for breakfast.
 That’s why I have a lot of other Whole30 breakfast recipes in other posts, you are definitely going to want to check them out too.

 For now in this post, though it’s all about eggs.
 Eggs are rather inexpensive, have a good amount of protein, they cook up quickly and also easily.
 That’s why eggs are great for breakfast.

 On the other hand eggs for breakfast, every day can get pretty boring.
 That’s why I have 9 Whole30 breakfast recipes with eggs in them.
 You won’t be bored with breakfast again with all of these recipes.